-Princeton Medicine Physicians is pleased to offer a convenient and innovative program, Direct Access Colonoscopy, to help speed the scheduling routine screening colonoscopies for certain patients who are ages 50 and over.
+Penn Medicine Princeton Medical Center’s (PMC) Center for Digestive Health is pleased to offer a convenient and innovative program, Direct Access Colonoscopy, to help speed the scheduling routine screening colonoscopies for certain patients who are ages 50 and over.

-Individuals can call 609.750.3040, option 3 to make an appointment for a colonoscopy and if they meet certain screening criteria, they will be scheduled to have a colonoscopy within days.
+Individuals can call 609.750.3040, option 3 to make an appointment for a colonoscopy and if they meet certain screening criteria, they will be scheduled to have a colonoscopy performed by a board certified gastroenterologist.

 To be eligible to schedule through the Direct Access Colonoscopy program, individuals must meet these criteria: